Hausdorff Reductions and the Exponential Hierarchies

 \subsection{Hard Problems for Some of the Intermediate Levels}

-In this section, we provide canonical complete problems for some of the intermediate levels of the generalized exponential hierarchies.
-We look first at problems complete for the first intermediate level in every step of the hierarchies.
-Then, we define a family of problems complete for all the intermediate levels, but the first and the last, in the first step of the hierarchies.
+In this section, we provide canonical complete problems for some of the intermediate levels of the iterated exponential hierarchies.
+We first look at problems complete for the first intermediate level in every step.
+Then, we define a family of problems complete for all the intermediate levels, but the first and the last, in the first steps.